I) Instructions to create the "Parameters.txt" file

 BALL_MASS 1.0

-This means that we are setting the parameter "BALL_MASS", which is the mass of the balls in simulation, with the value "1.0".
+This sets the “BALL_MASS” parameter, the mass of the balls in the simulation, with value “1.0”.

-An entire example of all the parameters, with the configuration to initialize the "Three balls. (default)" simulation (menu option 1), is below:
+Below is a full example of all the parameters, with the configuration to initialize the “Three balls (default)” simulation (option 1 in the menu):

 GAS_MODE 0